Mickeon/Godot-Texture-Font/README.md

 -----------

 Credit to @ElectronicBlueberry for the original addon.<br>
 This port was initially tailored specifically to my project.
 However, I feel like the public would benefit from it as well.

 Notable differences currently include:
 - Image `scale` and `interpolation` are disabled.
 	- A better, more dynamic solution may be added in the future.
-- There is no way to define a fallback font within the editor.

 > [!NOTE]
-> This port uses a very hacky solution which can cause errors on every save of a scene containing **TextureFont** resources.
+> This port uses a very hacky solution to use a placeholder texture temporarily whenever a **TextureFont** is saved in the editor, to avoid massive data bloat.
+This causes Git to report false changes and may also cause a few errors on save.
-> This is not easily avoidable until https://github.com/godotengine/godot/issues/82254 is addressed.
+> This is not avoidable in 4.2, but should be addressed from 4.3 forward (see https://github.com/godotengine/godot/issues/82254).